Psychedelic/cap-motoko-library/examples/README.md

 The tests are available along the example directory.
 For example, for the `/examples/insert` there's a `/examples/insert/tests` directory.

+Make sure that you have first deployed your Application, initialise a Token contract with Cap and inserted some data.
+Check the `cap-motoko-library` insert example first!

 To run the `upgrade` test example, jump into the directory and execute the command:

 ```sh
 ./canister-upgrade.sh <Router ID> <Application Token Contract Id>
 ```

-There are any assertions on the tests, the result responses should be checked manually.
+There are some basic assertions on the tests, but the result responses should be checked manually too.
+The assertion is basic and simply checks if there are any differences between the before and after upgrade state for a particular root canister method e.g. get_transactions.
 For example, if you'd like to test the `canister upgrade` for the example application, make sure you verify the initial state or response to keep track of any differences.